Portland, Maine panoramic view

 Portland, Maine: Lighthouse Keeper's Dream

-We took the trolley back to the Old Port and got lost in cobblestone streets lined with brick warehouses converted into art galleries and boutiques.
 We had lunch at Eventide Oyster Co. – brown butter lobster roll on a steamed bun that made us rethink every lobster roll we'd ever eaten.
+Later we drove out to the Lobster Shack at Two Lights, perched on the rocks below two lighthouses and serving lobster since 1920.
+We sat at picnic tables with waves crashing twenty feet below, cracking shells and watching the Atlantic do what it does best.
 The line at Allagash Brewing Company tasting room moved fast, and we walked out with a growler of their Belgian-style white ale.

 In the afternoon we went to the Portland Museum of Art to see Winslow Homer's seascapes – living in Portland shaped his entire artistic vision, and standing in front of his storm-tossed waves felt like seeing Maine's soul painted on canvas.
-We had coffee at Tandem Coffee Roasters, wandered through the Eastern Promenade with Casco Bay spread out before us, and caught sunset from the working waterfront watching lobster boats come home.
+We had coffee at Tandem Coffee Roasters, wandered through the Eastern Promenade with Casco Bay spread out before us.
+The bay holds over two hundred islands, and we could see Jewell Island in the distance with its WWII Naval U-boat spotting towers still standing guard after eighty years.
+Fort Gorges, a Civil War-era granite fortress, sits on another island, abandoned but still imposing against the horizon.

 We grabbed Holy Donut (potato donuts – trust us) for dessert and walked the waterfront one more time.
 Portland feels like a city that never sold out – still working, still fishing, still making art and beer and serving lobster rolls that taste like they came straight from the trap an hour ago.